ikbenpinda/cheatsheets/git.md

 ##### When you already added files to a remote repository but forgot to link your existing local one:

     git merge origin master --allow-unrelated-histories

+##### When you need to adjust the timestamp on your commits so no one sees you're just slacking all day until 2AM:

+    git commit --date YYYY-MM-DDTHH:mm:ss